vincentspereira/Algorithmic-Trading-System/docs/complete_requirements.md

 #### Acceptance Criteria

-1. WHEN monitoring workflows execute THEN they SHALL check all 50+ repositories according to their tier priority
+1. WHEN monitoring workflows execute THEN they SHALL check all 60+ repositories according to their tier priority, with daily scans for Tier 1 and weekly for Tier 4.
-2. WHEN updates are detected THEN impact analysis SHALL be performed automatically with severity classification
+2. WHEN updates are detected THEN impact analysis SHALL be performed automatically with severity classification (critical, high, medium, low) based on changelogs, CVE databases, and semantic versioning.
-3. WHEN security vulnerabilities are found THEN immediate notifications SHALL be triggered with remediation guidance
+3. WHEN security vulnerabilities are found THEN immediate notifications SHALL be triggered with remediation guidance, including automated PRs for patches where possible.
-4. WHEN breaking changes are detected THEN detailed impact reports SHALL be generated with migration paths
+4. WHEN breaking changes are detected THEN detailed impact reports SHALL be generated with migration paths, including affected microservices (e.g., Trading Engine integration with NautilusTrader).
-5. WHEN monitoring fails THEN fallback mechanisms SHALL ensure continuous monitoring coverage
+5. WHEN monitoring fails THEN fallback mechanisms SHALL ensure continuous monitoring coverage, such as redundant scanners or manual fallback alerts.

 ### Requirement 3: Tiered Monitoring and Notification Strategy